pytopia/Git/README.md

 Some practical examples are included in the class material.

-How to connn+ect with us:
+How to connnect with us:
 The class website: www.pytopia.ai            Our comminity: www.t.me/pytopia_ai
 ## Contributing
 Note: This is a work in progress.
 We will be adding more content to this repository.
 If you have any suggestions, please feel free to open an issue or a pull request.